bcnotario/ML_Projects/Clustering/README.md

 kmeans(data,k)
 ```
 ### k-Means++ Clustering
-The standard k-means algorithm with a specific cluster initialization algorithm; the first centroid is chosen uniformly at random and the remaining centroids are selected based on a probability proportional to their squared Euclidean distance from the nearest centroid until all the centroids are initially determined; it completes when the cluster assignments no longer change with each recursion
+The standard k-means algorithm with a specific cluster initialization algorithm
+* The first centroid is chosen uniformly at random
+* The squared Euclidean distance between each point and the closest centroid is computed
+* A new centroid is chosen with probability distribution proportional to the squared Euclidean distance
+* The last two steps are recursively repeated until all the initial centroids have been determined
 ```
 kmeans.pp(data,k)
 ```